 The question investors should actually ask

-The better question is: How much tax surface am I giving up by collapsing this exposure into one holding?
+The better question is not "ETF or stock basket?" but rather: how much tax surface is being surrendered by collapsing this exposure into one holding?

-Once you ask it that way, the product problem becomes obvious.
-You need a system that can manage the complexity without making the investor feel like they signed up for a second job.
+Once framed that way, the product problem becomes obvious.
+A system that can manage the complexity without making the investor feel like they signed up for a second job earns its place.

 Why this matters for HarvestEngine

-HarvestEngine exists because the direct-index answer is only better if the workflow is actually usable.
+HarvestEngine exists because the direct-index answer is only better if the workflow is actually usable — tracking lots, finding harvests, picking replacements, avoiding wash sales, keeping the portfolio near target.

 That means the product has to do more than just hold 60 names.
 It has to: